RobLoach/component-installer/README.md

-To set up a Component to be installed with Component Installer, have it `require` the package *robloach/component-installer* and set the `type` to *component*, but it does not necessarily:
+To set up a Component to be installed with Component Installer, have it `require` the package *robloach/component-installer* and set the `type` to *component*, but it is not necessary:

 ``` json
 {